YonSci/Beamer-Tutorial/README.md

  * the latex [Beamer_Presentation_Mannual.tex] file so that you can able to access or edit the source code which is used to create this beamer presentation.

-There are also generated files of latex named [.gitignore].
+There is also generated files of latex named [.gitignore].